-The brazing of aluminum and aluminum alloys is one of the research fields that have been studied more and developed rapidly in recent years.
+The brazing of aluminum and aluminum alloys has been extensively studied and rapidly developed in recent years.

-In recent years, foreign scholars have explained the special bonding strength of Sn Zn eutectic solder (8.9%) when brazing aluminum alloy below 350°C by studying the interface reaction between liquid phase Sn Zn eutectic alloy and Al.
+Foreign scholars have demonstrated the exceptional bonding strength of Sn-Zn eutectic solder (8.9%) when brazing aluminum alloys below 350°C by investigating the interface reaction between the liquid-phase Sn-Zn eutectic alloy and Al.

-Diffusion brazing of aluminum has also received great attention in recent years.
+The diffusion brazing of aluminum has also received considerable attention in recent years.

-One of them is to spray a mixed powder composed of Si and potassium aluminum fluoride flux on the surface of Al, and braze in N2 atmosphere close to atmospheric pressure.
+One approach involves spraying a mixed powder composed of Si and potassium aluminum fluoride flux on the surface of Al, and brazing in a N2 atmosphere close to atmospheric pressure.

-Among them, Si can be replaced by Cu, Ge, Zn and other metals that can form low melting point eutectic with aluminum.
+Among the materials used, Si can be substituted with Cu, Ge, Zn, and other metals that form low-melting point eutectics with aluminum.

-This method can be used to braze Al/Al, Al/Cu, Cu/Cu and Cu/brass joints.
+This method can be utilized to braze Al/Al, Al/Cu, Cu/Cu, and Cu/brass joints.

-Diffusion brazing is also used to weld Al Si alloy castings, which solves the problem that Al alloy castings are easy to be corroded and not well wetted in molten solder.
+Diffusion brazing is also used to weld Al-Si alloy castings, solving the issue of corrosion and poor wetting of Al alloy castings in molten solder.

-There is still a lot of research progress in aluminum and aluminum alloy brazing technology, and some have been applied to actual production.
+There is still much progress to be made in aluminum and aluminum alloy brazing technology, and some advancements have already been applied to practical production.

-The application of aluminum and aluminum alloy brazing technology is mainly aimed at aluminum radiator, aluminum stainless steel dissimilar materials, aluminum alloy door frame of microwave and other products.
+The application of aluminum and aluminum alloy brazing technology is primarily focused on aluminum radiators, aluminum-stainless steel dissimilar materials, aluminum alloy door frames of microwaves, and other products.

-Another research and application field is the brazing of aluminum stainless steel composite pot bottom.
+Another research and application area is the brazing of aluminum-stainless steel composite pot bottoms.

-Aluminum and aluminum alloy brazing is an excellent joining technology, but there are still many problems to be solved.
+Although aluminum and aluminum alloy brazing is an excellent joining technology, there are still many challenges to be addressed.